Yegor Sharangovich: North America and COVID season

 Following the NHL draft, Sharangovich agreed to a three-year, entry-level contract with the Devils on 19 July 2018.
-After participating in the Devils training camp, Sharangovich was re-assigned to their American Hockey League (AHL) affiliate, the Binghamton Devils, to start the 2018–19 season.
+After participating in the Devils training camp, Sharangovich was reassigned to their American Hockey League (AHL) affiliate, the Binghamton Devils, to start the 2018–19 season.
 Upon joining the Devils, he scored his first North American professional goal on 10 October 2018 against the Hartford Wolf Pack.
 Sharangovich continued to improve throughout the season and quickly tallied eight goals and five assists through 36 games while also playing on the Devils penalty kill unit.

 With the 2020–21 season to be delayed due to the COVID-19 pandemic, on 16 July 2020, Sharangovich opted to return to Dinamo Minsk on loan from the Devils, and play in the KHL until the resumption of the North American season.
 Returning to the Devils on the commencement of the season, on 16 January 2021, Sharangovich scored his first NHL goal against the Boston Bruins' Jaroslav Halák.
 The goal was the overtime winner in a 2–1 Devils win.

 During the season, on April 2, 2022, Sharangovich scored his first hat trick against the Florida Panthers.

 At the completion of his entry-level contract with the Devils, Sharangovich as a restricted free agent, was traded along with 2023 third-round draft pick to the Calgary Flames in exchange for Tyler Toffoli on 27 June 2023.
 He was promptly signed to a two-year, $6.2 million contract extension with the Flames the following day on 28 June.
 On July 1, 2024, Sharangovich was re-signed to a five-year, $28.75 million contract extension with the Flames.